-studies revealed that H. affinis probably does not undertake extensive migrations by life history stages.
-That is, the larvae and juveniles appear in the same areas as the adults rather than moving from a "nursery" area.
+In the Pacific Island region no studies have been conducted to determine the extent of flyingfish movements.
+In the Caribbean, tagging studies of Hirundichthys affinis, a species that may be similar to H. speculiger found in the Pacific, show that movement may be related to oceanographic conditions.
+These studies revealed that H. affinis probably does not undertake extensive migrations by life history stages.
+That is, the larvae and juveniles appear in the same areas as the adults rather than to move from a "nursery" area.
 The greatest recorded movement of a tagged fish was 200 nautical miles and the fastest estimated speed was greater than 16 nautical miles per day (Oxenford et al. 1989).
-The longest time at liberty for a tagged flyingfish was 121 days with a mean time of 21 days.
-Twenty-two per cent of all tagged fish were recaptured in waters of countries other than those in which the fish were released.
+The longest time at liberty for a tagged fish were recaptured in waters of countries other than those in which the fish were released.
 This indicates that flyingfish can move considerable distances and can be subject to capture in more than one fishery.